gmalysa/spyglass/README.md

 function handler(object, type, depth, opts)
 ```

-The context for each handler will be set to the glasses instance that is currently inspecting an object.
+The context for each handler will be set to the spyglass instance that is currently inspecting an object.
 This permits
 handlers to make calls to internal functions such as `s()` very easily.
 If a handler will make recursive calls to
 `stringify()`, it should be sure to respect the depth argument and limit recursion, as the recursive limit must be
 applied within the handler itself in order to format the output meaningfully when it is reached (and allow the most